Mouth Drawing In 5 Steps For Beginners (Video Tutorial)

 Step #1: Draw The Line Where The Lips Meet

-The first step to creating a mouth drawing is to draw a straight horizontal line.
+The first step to creating an easy mouth drawing is to draw a straight horizontal line.

 Apply light pressure to your H pencil and draw a line, like this: